bedops/bedops/docs/content/reference/set-operations/closest-features.rst

   USAGE: closest-features [Process-Flags] <input-file> <query-file>
      All input files must be sorted per sort-bed.
-     The program accepts BED and starch file formats May use '-' for a file to indicate reading from standard input (BED format only).
+     The program accepts BED and Starch file formats May use '-' for a file to indicate reading from standard input (BED format only).

      For every element in <input-file>, determine the two elements from <query-file> falling